mozilla-services/consvc-shepherd/README.md

 ## Quick Start

-To use consvc-shepherd, you'll need a Python 3.10 development environment.
+To use consvc-shepherd, you'll need a Python 3.11 development environment and poetry installed.

 You'll need to specify some minimal configuration.
 Create a file `.env` and put in it at least, if using the docker workflow, you may want to use `.env.example`